 It was a two year period in which Obama entered office with the wind at his back, with overwhelming public approval and thumping majorities in both houses of Congress.
 It was the best opportunity, if the administration ever intended such a thing, to mobilize public opinion against the greed and encroaching power of the telecom industry.
 It was, if we take the promises for granted as sincere an opportunity wasted.

 An FCC declaration of authority over broadband internet and cable networks would be far from the end of the story.
 It would in fact mark a new beginning.
 The FCC would have to craft regulations.
-If a majority of Congress disagreed with the president and the FCC, they could pass legislation telling the FCC what it can and cannot do, and how.
-The president and the courts too would have the chance to weigh in again.
-But most importantly, a presidential and FCC declaration might bring on what the telecoms and their allies fear most: an open public debate on telecommunications, cable, internet and media policies.
+The president and his Congressional majority could propose laws that might extend the FCC's authority in this regard.
+If a majority of Congress disagreed with the president and the FCC, they too could try to pass legislation telling the FCC what it can and cannot do, and how.
+The president and his supporters could appeal to the public, and the courts too would have the chance to weigh in again.
+But most importantly, definitive presidential and FCC declarations might bring on what the telecoms and their allies fear most: an open public debate on telecommunications, cable, internet and media policies.

 It's not just that the presidential candidate who needed our votes smiled at us, told us what we wanted to hear, and now intends to forget those promises.
 It's far worse than that.
 By owning the media, and managing broadcast airwaves, cable, telephone and internet networks as their private property, telecommunications companies have become the literal owners of our public and even our private conversation.
 Communities have no right to hear their own voices if some telecom executives can't reap a profit.